-As at December 31, 2019, the qualitative characteristic of verifiability and faithful representation of the following accounts could not be ascertained which is not in accordance with Philippine Accounting Standard (PAS) 1 and the Conceptual Framework for Financial Reporting:
+As at December 31, 2020, the qualitative characteristics of verifiability and faithful representation of the following accounts could not be ascertained which is not in accordance with Philippine Accounting Standards (PAS) 1 and the conceptual framework for Financial Reporting:

-- a) Property and Equipment (PE) account amounting to P79.513 billion due to non-reconciliation of the variance amounting to P33.752 billion between the balance per General Ledger (GL) and the balance per inventory report/property records; completed infrastructure projects still recorded in Construction in Progress (CIP) accounts, instead of the proper PE account, thus understating Depreciation Expenses and Accumulated Depreciation accounts by P44.506 million and P138.654 million respectively, and overstating PE and Retained Earnings accounts by P138.654 million and P94.148 million, respectively; and non-derecognition of unserviceable properties totaling P99.897 million. - Accounts Receivable (AR) account in the total amount of P4.770 billion due to the non-reconciliation of the variance of P1.293 billion between the GL balances and subsidiary ledgers; erroneous recording of advance payments from various airlines totaling P169.414 million as credit in the AR account instead of recording Other Unearned Revenue/Income account; and erroneous recording of income/receivables prior to the satisfaction of the CAAP's performance obligation, thus overstating Other Receivables and Miscellaneous Income accounts by P42.424 million.
+- a) Property and Equipment (PE) amounting to P80.337 billion due to non-conduct of physical count and/or non-submission of report on the physical count of properties costing P28.648 billion; non-reconciliation of the variance amounting to P5.320 billion between the balance per General Ledger (GL) and the balance per inventory report/property records; and completed infrastructure projects still recorded in Construction in Progress (CIP) accounts, instead of the proper PE account, thus understating the Depreciation Expenses and Accumulated Depreciation accounts by P43.955 million and P116.731 million, respectively, and overstating the PE and Retained Earnings account by P116.731 million and P72.776 million, respectively. - Accounts Receivable (AR) account in the total amount of P4.700 billion due to the nonreconciliation of the variance of P1.688 billion between the GL balances and subsidiary ledgers.